 The purpose of this course is to give individuals with non-business academic backgrounds a foundational base in the areas of macroeconomics and microeconomics.
-The course is designed to prepare individuals for a Master of Business Administration program.
+Designed to prepare individuals for a Master of Business Administration program.
 Macroeconomic content is focused on topics such as the modern economic society, monetary and fiscal policies, employment issues, and aggregate supply and demand.
 Microeconomic topics include price systems, resource allocation, and utility.